WebriQpages/blog-webriq/posts/what-is-a-static-website.md

  _Hosting_

 Since no server-side language is required, hosting requires no complicated setup or maintenance, making it cheap and easy.
-In fact, there are even free options, like [GitHubpages or](https://pages.github.com/) [Surge,](https://surge.sh/) for instance.
+In fact, there are even free options, like [GitHub pages or](https://pages.github.com/) [Surge,](https://surge.sh/) for instance.
 Hosting and deployment will be covered in follow onposts.

  _Security_